Shackalsky/Dell-5490-hackintosh/README.md

 The SMBIOS is changed, so please if you're going to use this EFI, make sure everything's correct or set it up yourself

+BEFORE INSTALLING MAKE SURE BIOS IS SET UP AS IN THE DORTANIA GUIDE

 Have fun and successfull hackintoshing!